 - Great Falls, Montana - The third most populous city in the state of Montana.

-- Upper Missouri River Breaks National Monument - The 149-miles of national park on the Upper Missouri River has six wilderness areas and is an ideal place for hiking.
-It's also a great spit for a sunset.
+- Upper Missouri River Breaks National Monument - The beautiful national park on the Upper Missouri River has six wilderness areas and is an ideal place for hiking.
+It's also a great spot for a sunset.

-- Theodore Roosevelt National Park - A national park centred around a landscape consisting of an old-west style prairie, full of wild horses and bison.
-Named after former president Theodore Roosevelt, who established over 230-million acres of public land during his presidency, it is the only national park named after a person.
+- Theodore Roosevelt National Park - A national park centered around a landscape consisting of an old-west-style prairie, full of wild horses and bison.
+Named after former president Theodore Roosevelt, who established over 230 million acres of public land during his presidency, it is the only national park named after a person.
 Outside of his time serving as President, Roosevelt himself actually ranched on lands now included within the park.

 - Glacier National Park - A ruggedly beautiful national park on the Canadian border, home to bears, wolves, moose, bighorn sheep and many other species of animals and birds.
 With stunning scenery including lakes, waterfalls, glaciers and mountains, you can get lost, both literally and figuratively, hiking around this incredible location.

-- Banff National Park - Featuring rocky mountains, turquoise lakes and a picture-perfect mountain town and village, this Canadian park is full of wildlife and scenic drives.
+- Banff National Park - Featuring rugged mountains, turquoise lakes and a picture-perfect mountain town and village, this Canadian park is full of wildlife and scenic drives.